 bb-read-json "my.json" "conf" # NOTE, there is no "_" at the end of prefix echo "$conf_key" # prints "value1" echo "$conf_object_key" # prints "value2" echo "$conf_array_len" # prints "2", the length of array echo "$conf_array_0" # prints "1", the first element of array echo "$conf_array_1_key" # prints "value3"

-The function reads YAML file FILENAME
+The function reads YAML file FILENAME and parses it.

-For example, let my.yaml
+For example, let my.yaml file contains:

 key: value1 object: key: value2 array: - 1 - { "key": "value3" }